-- Start off on the right foot by avoiding paper invitations.
-Sites like Paperless Post make it a snap to create gorgeous, waste-free invitations, and you even have the option to print one for posterity if you’d like to keep one for the scrapbook.
+Start off on the right foot by avoiding paper invitations.
+Sites like Paperless Post and Punchbowl make it a snap to create gorgeous, waste-free invitations and help you keep track of your guest list.

-- Next up, decorations.
-Instead of plastic balloons, choose big paper pom-poms or colorful lanterns.
+Instead of balloons, choose big paper pom-poms or colorful lanterns.
+Better yet, make your own upcycled T-shirt pom-poms or DIY paper lanterns.
 Both create the same festive party atmosphere with far less waste.
 Make (or commission someone crafty to do it for you) a fabric “Happy Birthday” banner rather than buying a disposable one each year.

-- Nix the paper plates and plastic cutlery in favor of assembling a set of cutlery and dishes from your local secondhand store.
+Nix the paper plates and plastic cutlery in favor of assembling a set of cutlery and dishes from your local secondhand store.
 With each plate costing you between 25 cents and $1, collecting enough to serve your party guests won’t cost much more than a package of disposables, and you can reuse them for all future parties, too.
-Let your friends and family know about your secret stash of party plates in case they’d like to borrow them.
+You could even make your own cloth napkins out of leftover fabric.
+Let your friends and family know about your party stash so they can reduce waste at their kids’ parties, too.

-Teach your child the benefit of giving by accepting donations to a local charity or animal shelter at the birthday party, instead of presents from friends.
+Teach your child the benefit of giving by accepting donations to a local charity or animal shelter at the birthday party, instead of presents.
 Kids will feel incredibly important handing over the money themselves and explaining where it came from.
 Each year that they grow older, they will grow more compassionate, too.
 (And isn’t that infinitely better than receiving 18 more boxes of LEGOs to impale your tender feet upon?)

-- Free yourself from the tyranny of party favors.
-Look, as a parent, you probably don’t even get to pee by yourself.
+Free yourself from the tyranny of party favors.
+Look, as a parent, you probably don’t even get time in the bathroom by yourself.
 Why are you wasting precious moments of your life hauling your progeny around a dollar store, mindlessly stuffing eight bouncy balls into your cart while muttering “these’ll do”?
-Most treat bags are filled with inexpensive mass-produced plastic trinkets, and they’re simply not necessary.
+Most treat bags are filled with inexpensive mass-produced plastic trinkets — or unhealthy junk food — and they’re simply not necessary.

-If you feel like your young guests might miss taking something home with them, consider offering a parting gift of a slice of cake, one of the decorations, or a cheery “thanks for coming!” instead.
+If you feel like your young guests might miss taking something home with them, consider offering a parting gift of a slice of cake, a healthy homemade granola bar treat, or one of the decorations instead.
+And of course, a cheery “thanks for coming!”